Once the results of the study are complete, it is time to start writing your report or article for publication in a scientific journal or other forum.

 - What journals exist within the subject area?

 - How can the target group best be reached?

 - What is the impact factor of the journal?

 The choice of journal is directed by the strength of the message, that is to say both the scientific strength and the novelty value.
 It is a good idea for the selection of journal to be done as early as possible, so that the design is right from the start.

 Journals are ranked according to how often their articles are cited, that is to say according to their impact factor.
 The International Scientific Institute has searchable lists of the impact factors of indexed journals.
 You can also often find information about impact factor on the journals’ own websites.
 You can also ask a librarian within your organisation or at your HEI for advice and help in selecting a journal.

-Publishing with open access entails scientific publications, financed by public funds, being accessible by all, in digital format and free of charge.
+Publishing with open access means that scientific publications that are financed by public funds are accessible to everyone, in a digital format and free of charge.

-National guidelines for open access to scientific information are available on the website of the Swedish Research Council.
-You can read more about open access and open archives at Swedish universities and HEI on the website of the National Library of Sweden.
+National guidelines for open access to scientific information is available on the website of the Swedish Research Council.
+You can read more about open access and open archives at Swedish HEIs on the website of the National Library of Sweden.

 Publishing the results in a public database